-Most people don't spend a lot of time closely examining their own armpits, so discovering a pimple-like bump under your arm in the shower can be unnerving.
-Unlike hard or rubbery lumps, which you should have checked out by a dermatologist, pimple-like bumps are usually benign and fairly easy to treat.
+Most people don't spend a lot of time closely examining their own armpits, so discovering a pimple-like bump under the arm while showering can be unnerving.
+Unlike hard or rubbery lumps, which should be checked out by a medical professional, pimple-like bumps are typically benign and fairly easy to treat.

 Video of the Day

-Because your underarms don't get a lot of sun exposure, skin cancer is rare there -- but not impossible.
-If the bumps under your arms are sore, if they bleed, itch or don't heal for a long time, see a dermatologist to make sure they're not caused by basal cell carcinoma, a common and treatable type of skin cancer.
+Because the underarms don't get a lot of sun exposure, skin cancer is rare there, but not impossible.
+If bumps in the armpit area are sore, bleed, itch or don't heal for a long time, it could be a good idea to see a dermatologist and make sure they're not caused by basal cell carcinoma, a common and treatable type of skin cancer.